rebecacern/HWWSpinAna/README.md

 root -q -b plotScan1D.C

+You can see it like this:

+display v1_output/1D_exp.png

 ---------------------------------------------

 Now for doing the PDF version, the datacard needs to be adapted.
-We need a modified datacard, hwwof_0j_inter_model.txt inside basic/ is a good example.
+We need a modified datacard, hwwof_0j_inter_model.txt is a good example.

 After channel 1 (7TeV)